JharD-1/Capstone_Project_01/README.md

 # Capstone_Project_01
-Recreating a design layout using a basic language (Html and Css).
+Recreating a design layout called "Fylo" using a basic language (Html and Css).